Affordable Housing Options for Low-Income Older Adults

 Section 202 Supportive Housing for the Elderly

 The Section 202 Supportive Housing for the Elderly Program provides affordable housing and supportive services for older people with limited means.
-Through this program, seniors can maintain independence while receiving benefits such as transportation and assistance with activities of daily living (ADLs).
-The support allows them to continue living independently.
+Through this federally funded program, seniors can maintain their independence while receiving benefits such as transportation and assistance with activities of daily living (ADLs).
+This support allows them to continue living safely on their own.

 The United States Department of Housing and Urban Development (HUD) requires Section 202 facility owners to maintain the buildings and regularly inspect them to ensure the tenants have a safe environment.
 Rent typically comprises 30 percent of the tenant’s income.